lunanerdderg/Reefbackend/README.md

 bootstrap.sh
 ```

 `Reefbackend.cbp` is a [Code::Blocks](https://www.codeblocks.org/downloads/binaries/) solution file, so you will need that software to open the project.
+You can try a converter, but I don't know how effective they are.

 **Solution conversion software:**
 | Format | Converter |